NOTICE FOR MORTGAGE LOAN ORIGINATOR (MLO) APPLICANTS

 - Applicants must pass both the National and State Components prior to being issued their Illinois license.

-- Applicants must submit the state-specific document found on the NMLS.
-Click here to obtain a copy of the document.
+- Applicants must submit the required MLO New License Application Checklist found on the NMLS Click here.
 Please upload a detailed letter of explanation and supporting documentation (e.g. applicable orders, discharge, certified court disposition or releases) into the NMLS that pertain to the “yes” answer(s) on that document and the corresponding disclosure “yes” answer(s) in the NMLS.
 Currently you are unable to upload documents into the NMLS pertaining to student loans.
-Please send that documentation via email to email@example.com or send us a hard copy to IDFPR, Division of Banking-LO Section, 320 West Washington, 5th Floor, Springfield, IL 62786.
+Please send that documentation via email to firstname.lastname@example.org or send us a hard copy to IDFPR, Division of Banking-LO Section, 320 West Washington, 5th Floor, Springfield, IL 62786.

 - Applicants must have their employer complete the sponsorship request in the NMLS and have an active Illinois licensed mortgage broker as their sponsor.
 Note: If you do not have a sponsor you may still apply.
 Once a license is approved, your license will be issued and placed in an “Approved-Inactive” status.
 While on this status a MLO licensee cannot originate loans or conduct any licensable activity defined in the Act and Rules.
 If the MLO still does not have a sponsor by next year renewal, the MLO, to keep this status, must take the required 8 hours of annual continuing education, file amendments for any changes to the application and pay the renewal fee.